 We’re going to address this topic again but from a different point of view.
-Do you need employees in order to grow your business?
+Do you need employees in order to have the most profitable construction business?

 I took a phone call from a contractor who recently met with a group of fellow construction business owners.
 This contractor will build between one and two million in sales this year, and he was told by his fellow contractors that he needs to revert to an all employee model if he wants to make this happen profitably.
 Apparently, the other contractors have bought into the idea that employees are better than subs.

 I’m a firm believer in networking with our peers.
 We can learn a lot from each other.
 But it’s also possible to get bad advice from these peer groups, and I think that’s the case here.

 Our experience, the experience of contractors that we’ve talked with, and the experience of our coaching clients tells us that the most profitable construction business is a three person team.
 In many cases that’s a married couple with one employee.
 Sometimes it’s a business owner with two employees.
 One manages the office.
 One handles sales, and the third is in charge of production.
 From that base, they build jobs using subcontractors.
 The small miscellaneous items that can’t be subbed out will be completed by the production person or possibly a handyman type person hired as needed to clean up punch lists.

 This company structure might not sell as large a dollar volume as companies with more employees, but it is almost always more profitable as a percent of sales.
 And that percent, sometimes, makes up for the lower volume.